-Paternity testing: Easy, friendly, professional, collection points available at pharmacies, confidential, accredited.
+Paternity testing: Easy, confidential, available and professional.
+Collection points available at pharmacies.

-Bring identification documents which includes: identity documents, passports, refugee status permits, clinic card or birth certificate.
-(If there is no form of identification, a section can be filled in on the consent form which identifies a party).
+Bring identification documents (Identity documents, passports, refugee status permits, clinic card or birth certificate.

-Consent forms are filled in and blood from a finger prick is collected by trained personnel.
-Process takes about 20 minutes.
+Consent forms are filled in and blood from a finger prick is collected.

 Payment is made at the depot via cash, cards or EFT.

 The results are e-mailed or collected at the depot

 All parties must give consent for the collection of the sample and a biological test to be performed.
 The legal guardian also consents to the test being performed on the underage child (<18 years).

 It is against the law to perform a biological test on a sample without consent from that person, or from the legal guardian.
 You cannot bring a hair or nail sample of a living person without their consent.

 The results generally take 5-10 working days from receipt of the sample in the laboratory.